Joryan/wzy/readme.md

 --------------------------------------
 How to Depoly?
-1 install MongoDB on localhost
-2 install Nodejs
+1 install MongoDB on localhost and start the MongoDB "mongod --dbpath xxxx" 2 install Nodejs
 3 depoly this application folder and run "npm install" to install the node_modules Lib 4 Run the dbCreated.js, which add some data into the DB